-We are currently developing additional wells at our Jackson and Taylor stations.
+Also in 2005, we developed a new 24-inch well at our Jackson Station and are currently underway in the development of an additional well at our Taylor Station.
 These new supplies will provide a backup water source in the event of equipment failures.
 They will also provide us with more operational flexibility for performing regular maintenance on our wells.